subash1327/liquid_glass_flutter/README.md

 # 🧊 liquid_glass_flutter

 **liquid_glass_flutter** is a Flutter package that brings beautiful, animated **liquid glass distortion** effects to any widget using a custom GLSL fragment shader.
-Perfect for glassmorphism, water ripple overlays, and creative UI filters.
+Perfect for glassmorphism, water ripple overlays, and creative UI filters. iOS 26 #liquidglass #ios26

 ---